homiedopie/beberlei.de/drafts/your_service_layer_benefits_from_a_dispatcher.rst

 - The framework we use can be very simple as long it fullfils the major requirement to be easily compatible to the dispatcher approach.

+- Compared to an MVC frameworks dispatcher, our service dispatcher can tailored to the application itself and end up being very small and easily understandable.

 How do we use this dispatcher in our MVC framework though?
 Instead of using controllers/actions a REST or SOAP API could just use the dispatching and